ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 >
 > Excerpt of one of the workflows:
 >
-> 1. Data comes from *soil moisture sensor grids*, *weather stations*, and *SENTINEL-2* satellites
+> 1. Data comes from *soil moisture sensor grids*, *weather stations*, and *SENTINEL-2* satellites.
-> 1. Sensor and weather data is *uploaded every 15 minutes*, while satellite data is *periodically downloaded*
+> 1. Sensor and weather data is *uploaded every 15 minutes*, while satellite data is *periodically downloaded*.
-> 1. *Soil moisture data* is *interpolated* using mathematical and machine learning techniques
+> 1. *Soil moisture data* is *interpolated* using mathematical and machine learning techniques.
-> 1. The *interpolated data* is stored in *tables* that include the *positions of the sensors*
+> 1. The *interpolated data* is stored in *tables* that include the *positions of the sensors*.
-> 1. *Vegetation indexes* are computed out of *raw satellite observations* and *integrated with enriched sensor data*
+> 1. *Vegetation indexes* are computed out of *raw satellite observations* and *integrated with enriched sensor data*.
-> 1. *Reports* are periodically generated *out of enriched data*
+> 1. *Reports* are periodically generated *out of enriched data*.
-> 1. Given an optimal soil moisture matrix, the *enriched data* is used to *decide how much to irrigate the soil*
+> 1. Given an optimal soil moisture matrix, the *enriched data* is used to *decide how much to irrigate the soil*.

 :::
 <!--